 - Based on our visitors´ tastes.

 Location Based Marketing.
-We already know who that person is, what they like and how they behave … Now is the time for us to launch a campaign of this type:
+Thanks to this advanced analytics factor, we already know who that person is, what they like and how they behave … Now is the time for us to launch a campaign of this type:

 - Proximity marketing push (When they arrive or leave the mall, when we detect that they are visiting a specific area …)